AlokChedambath64/birthdays/README.md

 <h1>
   Birthdays
 </h1>
 In app.py, you’ll find a Flask web application.
-The application has one route (/) that accepts both POST requests (after the if) and GET requests (after the else).
+The application has one route (/) that accepts both POST requests and GET requests.

 birthdays.db is a SQLite database with one table, birthdays, that has four columns: id, name, month, and day.